 Linguistics provides the foundations for an understanding of the organisation, functions and relationship of language in society.
-The theories, concepts and applications you’ll learn are relevant to all human languages in the world, preparing you for an international career.
+The theories, concepts and applications you’ll learn are relevant to all human languages in the world.

 You’ll focus on the traditional core areas of language structure, including the sound system (phonetics and phonology), grammar (morphology and syntax) and meaning (semantics and pragmatics).
 We’ll teach you to examine how contemporary linguists deal with issues of language acquisition and use, computational applications of linguistics and intercultural communication.